w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 - A parablock backed on a branch of the relay chain is bad
 - A parablock seconded, but not backed on any branch of the relay chain, is bad

-Checking a parachain block requires 3 pieces of data: the parachain validator code, the availability of data, and the candidate receipt.
+Checking a parachain block requires three pieces of data: the parachain validator code, the availability of data, and the candidate receipt.
 The validator code is available on-chain and published ahead of time.
 Thus, a dispute process begins with the availability to ensure the availability of the data.
-Such process will conclude quickly if the data is already available, otherwise the initiator of the dispute must make it available.
+Such a process will conclude quickly if the data is already available, otherwise, the initiator of the dispute must make it available.

 Disputes have both off- and on-chain components.
-Slashing is handled on-chain, so votes by validators on either sides of the dispute must be placed on-chain.
+Slashing is handled on-chain, so votes by validators on either side of the dispute must be placed on-chain.
 Moreover, a dispute on one branch of the chain must be transposed to all active branches so that misbehavior can be punished in all possible histories.
-There is thus a distinction between _local_ (the one we are looking at) and _remote_ disputes relative to a particular branch of the relay chain.
+There is, thus, a distinction between _local_ (the one we are looking at) and _remote_ disputes relative to a particular branch of the relay chain.

 Disputes can be divided into three different phases: